 VicRoads need to see the following paperwork;

 If all the planets are aligned, all the boxes have been correctly completed and the VicRoads receptionist is not having a bad day, you may get your important RED PLATES immediately.
-About 5% don't succeed on their first attempt, for a multitude of reasons.
-Don't give up, try again.
+About 1% don't succeed on their first attempt, for a multitude of reasons.
+Don't give up, reassess the documentation and try again.